genexus-books/gx-super-app/iOS/README.md

     /// - Returns A cancelable operation.
     open class func miniAppsInfoByText(_ text: String, start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation

-    /// Performs a request to the Mini Apps Center for available Mini Apps that are available inside the given circular region.
+    /// Performs a request to the Mini App Center for available Mini Apps that are available inside the given circular region.
     /// - Parameter center: The center point of the specified region.
     /// - Parameter radius: The radius in meters of the circular region.
     /// - Parameter start: 0-based index from which elements will be returned.